-When deep vein thrombosis symptoms occur, they can include:
+Deep vein thrombosis signs and symptoms can include:

-- Swelling in the affected leg, including swelling in your ankle and foot.
+- Swelling in the affected leg.
+Rarely, there may be swelling in both legs.

-- Pain in your leg; this can include pain in your ankle and foot.
-The pain often starts in your calf and can feel like cramping or a charley horse.
+- Pain in your leg.
+The pain often starts in your calf and can feel like cramping or a soreness.

 When to see a doctor